Last Modified: 17 May 2016

 Day 6 Gulet Cruise

-This morning we'll step aboard our gulet, for two days of idyllic relaxation.
+This morning you’ll climb aboard a gulet for two days of idyllic relaxation on the sea.
 There’s no firm plan – much depends on the tides and local conditions.
-Our days are usually spent cruising between the little coves and islands that dot this beautiful part of south-west Turkey.
-Naturally there are plenty of opportunities to take a dip in the inviting waters of the Aegean.
+Your days are usually spent cruising between the little coves and islands that dot this beautiful part of southwest Turkey.
+Naturally, there are plenty of opportunities to take a dip in the inviting waters of the Aegean.
 Parents can sit back, relax and watch the world go by while the kids can emulate their favourite sea-faring heroes.
 Leaving Fethiye, first visit Samanlik – where the green pine forests come down to meet the blue sea – before heading onto Butterfly Valley.
 The word ‘paradise’ is often thrown around a lot, but in this amazing place it’s the only one that fits.
 This hidden gem of the Turquoise Coast is only accessible by boat or via the Lycian Way walking trail.
 The Valley is one of the most beautiful places in Turkey.
 It’s only been visited in the last twenty or so years, so before that it was relatively untouched and unknown, and it remains intact and pure.

 Overnight Gulet Accommodation (1 nt)

 Day 7 Gulet cruise